 Torddotcom Publishing is thrilled to announce that Lindsey Hall and Ruoxi Chen have acquired World English rights to The Way Spring Arrives and Other Stories, a new anthology of Chinese science fiction and fantasy, written, edited, and translated by women and nonbinary creators, from Regina Kanyu Wang, Zhang Yiwen, and Emily Xueni Jin at Storycom.
 The collection will be available in hardcover and ebook in Spring 2022.

 As the home of the critically acclaimed Broken Stars and Invisible Planets, Tom Doherty Associates continues to expand its Chinese science fiction and fantasy program with this brand new collection.
-It will feature stories by award-winning authors Anna Wu, Xia Jia, Gu Shi, and Wang Nuonuo, among others, with a star-studded team of translators including Rebecca F. Kuang, Carmen Yiling Yan, and Gigi Chang, and many more.
-The collection will also feature critical essays on the art of translation, the state of science fiction and fantasy in China and the United States.
+It will feature stories by award-winning authors, with a star-studded team of translators, and will also feature critical essays on the art of translation and the state of science fiction and fantasy in China and the United States.
 The full list of contributors who have made this project possible are included below.
 All authors, translators, and essayists are listed alphabetically.

 Carmen Yiling Yan